cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/essential-services.md

    The following fields are collected:

    - **entryPoint** - String – The Button/Flow from which Paywall was displayed.
 Like “Premium Upgrade Button” or “First Run Flow”.
+   - **error** - The error code passed by retail federation when a provisioning request failed.
+   - **errorMessage** - The error message passed by retail federation when a provisioning request failed.
    - **failureReason** - String – Only added when status is “failure”.
 Indicating the error response given by the RFS Provisioning response.
+   - **httpStatusCode** - The http status code passed by retail federation when a provisioning request failed.
    - **MicrosoftPurchaseOrderId** - String - Microsoft Order ID for the purchase.
    - **OriginalTransactionId** - String - Apple Transaction ID for the purchase.
    - **PaywallSessionId** - String – Collected to uniquely identify a Paywall session in an app session